 7. Explore the castles of the King’s Highway and Desert Highway

 Jordan is rich in history and its place during the Crusades is chronicled in the ruined castles that line the King’s Highway.
-These ancient castles are fantastic for kids to explore, offering secret tunnels, amazing view and discovery around every corner.
+These ancient castles are fantastic for kids to explore, offering secret tunnels, amazing views, and discovery around every corner.
 To read more about exploring the King’s Highway, click here.
 You can also read about our favorite castles in Jordan here.

 6. Snorkel and play on the beach in the Red Sea

 It’s hard to beat the Red Sea for beauty and clarity.
-The temperate waters make swimming for hours a breeze and the incredible diversity of the fish makes for perfect sight-seeing when snorkeling.
+The temperate waters make swimming for hours a breeze and the incredible diversity of the marine life makes for perfect sightseeing when snorkeling.
 Kids will love splashing in the water in Aqaba!
 To read about SCUBA diving in the Red Sea, click here.

 5. Sip tea with the locals

 Tea is a cultural past-time in Jordan and if a local offers you tea it’s considered rude to turn them down.
-The local Bedouin tea is absolutely delicious and caffeine free, so kids can enjoy it as well (although it is very high in sugar).
-Sitting down for tea is a great way to get to know the local people and learn a little about the local culture.
+The local Bedouin tea is absolutely delicious and caffeine-free, so kids can enjoy it as well (although it is very high in sugar).

 4. Have a mud bath at the Dead Sea